 Ms. Cwikla is an alumnus of the 2012 Governor General’s Canadian Leadership Conference.
-She is certified translator and a graduate of University of Montréal with a Bachelor and a Master of Arts in Translation Studies, and of the University of Manitoba with a Master of Business Administration.
+She is a certified translator and a graduate of Université de Montréal with a Bachelor and a Master of Arts in Translation Studies, and of the University of Manitoba with a Master of Business Administration.
 She is currently pursuing a Ph.
 D. in education policy and administration at Université Laval.

-A former English Montreal School Board (EMSB) commissioner and Board member of the Royal Victoria Hospital Foundation, Mr. D’Iorio continues his long standing commitment to the community through his involvement as a co-founder of the Tiny Survivors fundraiser for the hospital’s neonatal intensive care unit.
-He also serves on the boards of the McGill Alumni Association, the Caisse Populaire Desjardins St-Victor and The Forum for Young Canadians.
+A former English Montreal School Board (EMSB) commissioner and Board member of the Royal Victoria Hospital Foundation, Mr. D’Iorio continues his long-standing commitment to the community through his involvement as a co-founder of the Tiny Survivors Fundraiser for MUHC Neonatal Unit.
+He also serves on the boards of the McGill Alumni Association and the Caisse Desjardins Longue Pointe.

 Mr. D’Iorio co-chaired the Quebec Regional Committee for the 2012 Governor General’s Canadian Leadership Conference and is an alumnus of the 2008 Conference.

-Mr. Macintyre is an alumnus of the 2004 Governor General’s Canadian Leadership Conference, and served as the Toronto Chair for 2008 and the Ontario Chair for the 2012 Conference.
+Mr. Thompson is an alumnus of the 2012 Governor General’s Canadian Leadership Conference.